joaodantas91/ledn-frontend-challenge-ui/README.md

 ### Language Selector

-The UI provides a language selector allowing users to toggle between Galactic Basic and Droidobesh Depot.
+The UI provides a language selector simulating users to toggle between Galactic Basic and Droidobesh Depot.

 ### Dashboard